 Now that you are able to understand a little more about Costa Rican construction standards, let’s take a look at the 12 components of a quality roof designed to North American standards.

 In North America, the roofs on homes are normally constructed with all the components detailed in these two diagrams.

 The roof structure is installed on top of the main beam of the wall columns, and then sheathing laminates (such as plywood or cementitious laminates) are attached to the roof structure to create a flat deck.
-Then an underlayment product, (such as black tar paper or another waterproofing product) acts as a moisture barrier and is applied to the sheathing to prevent the transfer of moisture inside.
+Then an underlayment product, (such as black tar paper or a waterproofing membrane) is applied to the sheathing to prevent the transfer of moisture inside.
 Ultimately, the finished roof covering, (such as shingles, clay tiles or metal laminates) are installed on top of the underlayment.

 With this type of quality construction, a roof can be guaranteed not to leak and the interior living areas will maintain a healthy level of humidity and a temperature that is comfortable for the homeowners.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 24 years, inspecting land, homes, and condominiums for people who want to purchase existing property or build new construction.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993, inspecting land, homes, and condominiums for people who want to purchase existing property or build new construction.

 Since some people cannot be in Costa Rica while their new homes are under construction, Tom provides Construction Progress Inspections for monitoring the quality during all phases of the home building process.
 With Tom’s detailed inspection reports, the homeowner can be confident that their dream home will be everything they imagined.

 You can review a Construction Progress Inspection Report by clicking here.